• Skip to primary navigation

 This recipe is for boneless thighs and not bone in.
 Grilled boneless chicken thighs take a lot less time to cook then bone in thighs.

-Tips for grilling boneless chicken thighs
+Tips for making grilled boneless chicken thighs

 They are very simple to make, but we have a couple tips that will help you get them perfect!

-Sit out at room temperature - This is important for all meats and boneless skinless chicken thighs are no different.
+Sit out at room temperature – This is important for all meats and grilled boneless chicken thighs are no different.
 First I like them to sit out for about 15-20 minutes before going on the grill.

 The reason for this is that it helps to cook the meat thoroughly.
 If you put a cold piece of chicken on the grill, the outside will be done long before the middle comes up to a safe temperature.
 By the time the inside comes up to a safe temperature, the outside is getting dried out and overcooked.